 Giving up gradually

 If you’re finding it too difficult to give up your preference for tea or coffee (both popular beverages contain caffeine), take it one step at a time, gradually reducing your intake over time.
-Of course, a goal of reducing caffeine intake to less than 200mg/day is imperative and should be achieved as soon as possible.
+Of course, reducing caffeine intake to less than 200mg/day is imperative and should be achieved as soon as possible.

 Some simple ways to reduce caffeine intake without making it feel too “sudden” include: